enifmada/EMSel/figures/gb_dataset/README.md

 genodata_type = "capture_only"
 ```

-## Figure S.22B
+## Figure S.29B

-If you have not already done so to create Figures 14/S.17, run `python permute_gb_data.py`:
+If you have not already done so to create Figures 14/S.17, run `python permute_gb_data.py` with the following parameters at the top of the script:
 ```
 data_dir = "data"
 output_dir = "output"